-So being a psychiatrist I’m supposed to treat anxiety, right?
-The funny thing is that, that is exactly what nearly made me stop almost every day.
-And that was the moment when I realized that on the Camino (and not only) the mind must be stronger than the body.
-So I had to ask myself some questions along the way:
+As a psychiatrist it is my job to treat anxiety.
+The funny thing is that anxiety is exactly what nearly made me stop almost every day as I walked the Camino Trail.
+That was the moment when I realized that the mind must be stronger than the body, so I had to ask myself some questions along the way:

 1.Why am I doing this?